Snugug/eq.js/README.md

 ## Usage

+In order to use **eq.js**, you need to include `eq.js` on your site.
+Setting up element queries can be done in one of two ways: the first is to set up a `data-eq-pts` attribute on your desired element and the second is to use the `eq-pts` mixin in Sass.
+The first way is preferred, as it is faster for JavaScript to parse and can fire on `DOMContentLoaded` whereas the second way is slower and can only be fired on window `load`, increasing the likelihood of a flash of unstyled content.

-In order to use **eq.js**, you need to both include `eq.js` on your site and set up the `data-eq-pts` attribute on your desired element. `data-eq-pts` needs to be written in `key: value` pairs separated by a comma `,`, with the key being the human-readable name of the applied state and the value being the `min-width` pixel width of the element you would like to set the state at.
+Both methods have you write `key: value` pairs, with the key being the human-readable name of the applied state and the value being the `min-width` pixel width of the element you would like to set the state at.

+With the first method, the value of `data-eq-pts` should be each pair and should be separated by a comma `,`.

 ```html
 <div class="component" data-eq-pts="small: 400, medium: 600, large: 900">